College of Education, Nursing and Health Professions

-The certificate is offered in a low-residency format, with students completing coursework in an online synchronous schedule.
+The certificate is offered in a synchronous remote format to meet adult learners' needs.
 Students can complete the certificate as a stand-alone program or apply the credits towards the Doctor of Education (EdD) in Educational Leadership program.

 About the Program

 Framed by the concept of inclusive teaching and learning, this certificate introduces students to different aspects of postsecondary instruction, including faculty work; course design, preparation, and implementation; learning theories; development of teaching and diversity philosophy; pedagogies and assessments; and supervised teaching practice.

 To teach inclusively, learning experiences must be designed and delivered in ways that are meaningful, relevant, and accessible to everyone.
 Inclusive teaching and learning recognize and embrace individual difference as a strength and source of enrichment.